Niru4/Practical-machine-Learning/PML.md

 ## magnet_forearm_y                 33.69986        200.09959
 ## magnet_forearm_z                 37.67077        256.95214
 ```
+This figure indicates the features and its importance for the classification
 ![](PML_files/figure-html/unnamed-chunk-3-1.png)

+Accuracy of the Random forest methos is 0.9923
 ```
 ## [1] 0.9923534
 ```
 2. Tree model
+This model list the features that get selected for model building
 ```
 ## n= 13737
 ##